HolaTeemu/HolaTeemu/README.md

 Hello, I'm Teemu.
-Currently working as a Software Developer at Gofore.
+Currently working as a Software Developer at Visma Solutions.

 Currently managing and making new features for my NHL betting site.</br>